Parenting: Raise Independent Children

 Raise Independent Children

 Independence is not something that your children can gain on their own.
-They have neither the perspective, experience, nor skills to develop independence separately from you.
+They have neither the perspective, the experience, nor the skills to develop independence separately from you.
 Rather, it is a gift you give your children that they will cherish and benefit from their entire lives.
 You can provide your child with several essential ingredients for gaining independence:

 - Give your children love and respect.